solanto/garden/notes/lussekatter.md

 # lussekatter for the californian

-Whether you're in for *lussekatter*, *lussebullar*, or plain old saffron buns, this gluten-free rendition of the Swedish classic is simple and hits the spot.
+Whether you're in for *lussekatter*, *lussebullar*, or plain old saffron buns, this [[ncgs|gluten-free]] rendition of the Swedish classic is simple and hits the spot.

 How easy?
 First-try easy, in my experience.
 How good?
 Make some and find out!